typelevel/Laika/docs/06-sub-modules/03-laikas-hocon-api.md

 ------------------------------

 Decoders are required for reading from a `Config` instance as shown in the previous section, the most common scenario.
-Encoders are needed when you populate a `Config` instance programmatically as shown in [Using ConfigBuilder].
+Encoders are needed when you populate a `Config` instance programmatically as shown in [Programmatic Building].

 ### ConfigDecoder